RobertRish/Express-Routes/README.md

 # Social-Network-API

 ## Description
-Backend for a social media website (built using Node and Express).
+Backend for a social media website.
 Videos linked in the README show CRUD routes being tested in Insomnia.

 ## Technologies Used
 NoSQL, Node, Express, Insomnia